Furstenberg's Times 2, Times 3 Conjecture (a Short Survey): Rudolph's Theorem

 We construct a subshift of finite type (SFT) $X$ for $\mathbb{Z}^{2}$ with the alphabet $\Lambda=\left\{ 0,1,2,\dots,pq-1\right\} $.
 Denote by $T$ the action of $\left(1,0\right)$ and by $S$ that of $\left(0,1\right)$.
 The rule of the subshift allows $i\in\Lambda$ to horizontally precede $j\in\Lambda$ if $\left(\frac{i}{pq},\frac{i+1}{pq}\right)\cap T_{0}^{-1}\left(\left(\frac{j}{pq},\frac{j+1}{pq}\right)\right)\neq\emptyset$ (The pre-image on the right is composed of $p$ intervals of length $\frac{1}{p^{2}q}$), and likewise $i\in\Lambda$ to vertically precede $j\in\Lambda$ if $\left(\frac{i}{pq},\frac{i+1}{pq}\right)\cap S_{0}^{-1}\left(\left(\frac{j}{pq},\frac{j+1}{pq}\right)\right)\neq\emptyset$.
 The purpose of this subsection is to clear the ground and understand properties of $X$ and its exact relation to our original system on the circle.
 The strategy of the proof is introduced only in the next subsection.\\

 Associating to this the horizontal adjacency matrix $M_{T}$ and the vertical one $M_{S}$ we deduce that $M_{T}M_{S}=M_{S}M_{T}$ is just the $pq\times pq$ matrix with all entries equal to $1$ (this is because the diagonal of the subshift is the full one-dimensional shift $\Lambda$).
-Notice then while we have complete freedom to choose the values of a positively infinite diagonal ray (of $\left(1,1\right)$ differences), it then determines all values of its corresponding quadrant \footnote{When we say the values of the ray ``determine'' those of the quadrant we mean that every atom of the $\sigma$-algebra of the ray is contained in an atom of the $\sigma$-algebra of the quadrant (in the present case they are equal).
-We will use this jargon throughout the proof.
-Notice that it implies that the latter $\sigma$-algebra is contained in the former (and thus in the present case they are equal).
-In the present case it is contained precisely and not just modulo the measure, since, by a compactness argument, any such determinism must be locally finite.}.\\
+Notice then while we have complete freedom to choose the values of a positively infinite diagonal ray (of $\left(1,1\right)$ differences), it then determines all values of its corresponding quadrant.\\